ga-curriculum/dom-events/level-up/event-bubbling.md

 })
 ```

-To make the elements more visable, add the following CSS to `css/style.css`:
+To make the elements more visible, add the following CSS to `css/style.css`:

 ```css
 form {